-As I started my path of ESPhome for custom sensors, I saw that it also supported displays for sensors, and more importantly (and fun!!) – E Ink displays!!
-I’ve been a big fan of using Grafana as a set of curated dashboards for tablets in kiosk mode.
-They’ve helped keep an eye on home lab details and a handful of WeatherFlow dashboards.
+As I started my path of ESPhome for custom sensors, I saw that it also supported displays for sensors and, more importantly (and fun!!) – E Ink displays!!
+I’ve been a big fan of using Grafana as a set of curated tablet dashboards in kiosk mode.
+They’ve helped monitor home lab details and a handful of WeatherFlow dashboards.
 Those are great situations where having a tablet plugged into power for a full-color display makes sense.
 But E Ink provides many benefits for places where battery-powered options are wanted at a glance.

 I’ve used the 7.5-inch Waveshare primarily for its display size, although its resolution is less than the LILYGO.
 However, even with the smaller LILYGO display, it includes buttons, and I love the printable 3D cases available online.